 I was inspired by instruction art and quilter Heidi Parkes’ Scavenger Hunt Quilts.
 I wanted to write a pattern that acted as both a guided meditation and instructions for making a quilt.
 I hope to prompt makers to think more deeply about the mundane and to use making as a meditative process. -Alanna Stapleton

-On Wednesday July 29th, Alanna will hold a Zoom event, part artist talk, part show and tell for her and participants, and a little quilting workshop sprinkled in.
-So if you want to show Alanna what you have made with her pattern/manual you can show her during the event.
+On Wednesday July 29th, Alanna held a Zoom event, part artist talk, part show and tell for her and participants, and a little quilting workshop sprinkled in.
+You can watch the video of the event below.